 In May 2021, the Monterey Museum of Art engaged internationally renowned museum consulting firm Lord Cultural Resources along with the esteemed civic-focused HMC Architects to generate the most comprehensive planning and programming feasibility study in the Museum’s history.
 Working with the MMA Board of Trustees and Staff over the past 12 months, Lord Cultural Resources facilitated multiple workshops and meetings to examine the opportunities and constraints of the museum’s current locations.
 The study included high-level site and facility assessments with review of the City’s zoning and planning overlays for La Mirada, Pacific Street, and the Perry Lane property purchased in 2020.

-Informed by community stakeholder interviews and dialogue with the City of Monterey, MMA and Lord Cultural developed a forward-looking organizational vision with a detailed facility program and concept design, from which the museum has projected future attendance, operating revenue, and expenses.
+Informed by community stakeholder interviews and dialogue with the City of Monterey, MMA and Lord Cultural Resources developed a forward-looking organizational vision with a detailed facility program and concept design, from which the museum has projected future attendance, operating revenue, and expenses.

 Key strategic findings of the year-long study include: